stephaniewankowicz/stephaniewankowicz.github.io/index.md

 <img src="/static/img/banner_statehouse.jpg" class="img-responsive center-block" alt="Advocating for Science Research at the California Statehouse, January 2020"/>

 <p class="lead text-justify">
-I am a computational structural biologist with a special interest in understand how proteins motions impact mutations and ligand and protein binding.
+I am a computational structural biologist with a special interest in understanding how proteins motions impact mutations and ligand and protein binding.
 I have built and applied new modeling of protein structures to detect the positions of residues together with the motion of these residues.
-Using this modeling I uncovered that protein entropic compensation is a common phenomenom in ligand binding.
-My goal is to develop methods to improve modeling protein motions and to apply it to systems characterized by various perturbations or well described by various genomic techniques.
+Using this modeling, I uncovered that protein entropic compensation is a common phenomenon in ligand binding.
+My goal is to develop methods to improve modeling protein motions and to apply them to systems characterized by various perturbations or well-described by various genomic techniques.

  <br>

 I am on the academic job market!
 My research program will create new ways to model and measure conformational ensembles of macromolecules and solvent.
-These tools will quantify how conformational entropy modulates free energies, contributing to binding specificity, allostery, and catalysis.
+These tools will quantify how conformational entropy modulates free energies, contributing to binding specificity and catalysis.
 This research program will provide an unparalleled platform to comprehensively examine macromolecular interactions' mechanisms.

 <br>
 <br>

-Currently, I am a Ph.D.
-Candidate in Biophysics at the University of California San Francisco in [James Fraser's lab](https://fraserlab.com/) building software tools to detect dynamics from X-ray crystallography and Cryo-EM structures.
-Many of these dynamics occur at timescales that can only be uncovered by looking at the noise in high resolution X-ray cyrstallography or cryo-EM structures.
-My current challenge I am trying to overcome is modeling partially occupied water molecules in multiconformer structures.
+Currently, I am a scientist at the University of California San Francisco in [James Fraser's lab](https://fraserlab.com/) (where I also got my Ph.D.), examining the concept of conformational entropy.
+Conformational entropy is the residual entropy that persists in the protein's native state conformational ensemble as it fluctuates between related conformations.
+I have created new modeling techniques to detect dynamics from X-ray crystallography and Cryo-EM structure showing that protein conformational entropy can modulate the free binding energy by at least 1-2 kcal/mol (about the equivalent of a hydrogen bond) and am interested in applying this to enzyme binding and catalysis.

+The current challenge I am trying to overcome is modeling partially occupied water molecules in multiconformer structures.
 This will allow us to examine the energetics of water molecules in a more high throughput way.

+I am also testing our ideas on conformational entropy prospectively, applying it to ligand design.

 <br>
 <br>

-I have support from the [Graduate Research Fellowship from the National Science Foundation](https://www.nsfgrfp.org/), the [UCSF Discovery Fellows Program](https://graduate.ucsf.edu/discovery-fellows-program), and the D.E.
+During my Ph.D., I was supported by the [Graduate Research Fellowship from the National Science Foundation](https://www.nsfgrfp.org/), the [UCSF Discovery Fellows Program](https://graduate.ucsf.edu/discovery-fellows-program), and the D.E.
 Shaw Award for Computational Chemistry.

 <br>
 <br>